New User | Print Page | Contact Us | Report Abuse | Sign In

 12 CEUs for full program

-Day Three: Identify and apply the critical documentation elements needed to accurately code complex interventional radiology procedures such as diagnostic angiography, angioplasty, stent placement, atherectomy, thrombectomy, thrombolysis and embolization.
+Day Two: Mastering Lower Extremity Interventions: 2026 CPT Coding Changes and Beyond: Capture and apply key documentation details to accurately code complex procedures, including diagnostic angiography, angioplasty, stent placement, atherectomy, thrombectomy, thrombolysis and embolization.

 Attendees should be intermediate or advanced medical coding or CDI professionals and understand ICD-10-CM, ICD-10-PCS and CPT® definitions and guidelines before attending each session.